Knowledge Base » Documentation MailCleaner »

 Low body to pixel area ratio

-is a rule which detects the use of specific character.
-This one will not be displayed in the message , spammers use it to circumvant some rules detections for example viagra would be detected but using this character in the word viagra would let it be displayed normally but would prevent it to be detected (as it would be written "viagra" and not "viagra")
+is a rule which detects the use of specific/invisible characters usually used to prevent antispam to correctly identified a word.
+Spammers use those characters it to circumvant some rules detections for example using this character in the word viagra would let it be displayed normally but would prevent it to be detected (as it would be written "viagra" and not "viagra")

 mail subject contains a (maybe obfuscated) string based on the rape word --Since this may involve obfuscating techniques, it is sometime hard to find out what lured SpamC